 Each child has different interests and needs, and their programs allow children to gain confidence with day camps, overnight camps, family camp, and leadership camps.
 In addition, you can select specialized programs for kids to learn new skills while enjoying opportunities they won’t find anywhere else.
 From building birdhouses to survival camping and learning how to cook, there’s something for everyone here.

 The summer programs usually start in June, run through August, and last around a week.
-However, younger campers do have the option to attend a shorter mini-camp to prepare themselves for the traditional overnight camp.
+However, younger campers do have the option to attend a shorter mini-camp to prepare themselves for it.
 There are financial assistance opportunities available for families.
 The YMCA also provides staff with the appropriate training to help kids safely enjoy every minute of their summer adventure.

 Camp Io-Dis-E-Ca began in the 1960s to promote the word of God through fun experiences in nature, individually and as a team.
 This established camp has a swimming pool, athletic field, and full-time employees in Solon.